rostools/r-cubed-intro/README.md

 The teaching material is found mainly in the main project folder:

 - `index.Rmd`: Contains the overview of the course.
-- `00-syllabus.Rmd`: Contains the syllabus and the schedule files.
-- Files starting with a number:
-Contains the code-along teaching material, as well as associated links to the lecture slides.
+- `content/` folder: Contains the files used during the course (e.g. code-along material) as well as the syllabus and schedule.
+- `appendix/` folder: Contains the files used to support the course, such as pre-course tasks, code of conduct, resources, and instructions for instructors.
 - `slides/`: The lecture slides are rendered into HTML slides using the [xaringan] package.